spark-jobserver/spark-jobserver/doc/python.md

 ### Packaging a job

-In order to be able to push a job to the the job server, it must be packaged into a Python Egg file.
-Similar to a Jar, this is just a Zip file with a particular internal structure.
-Eggs can be built using the [setuptools](https://setuptools.readthedocs.io/en/latest/) library.
+In order to be able to push a job to the job server, it must be packaged into a Python Egg or Wheel file.
+Similar to a Jar, both formats are just a Zip file with a particular internal structure.
+They can be built using the [setuptools](https://setuptools.readthedocs.io/en/latest/) library.

 In the most basic setup, a job ready for packaging would be structured as: